Kinetic Random-Field Nonreciprocal Ising Model: Introduction

-In this work, we introduce the random-field nonreciprocal Ising model, which combines bimodal random fields with antisymmetric pairwise couplings between two spin species.
-By employing mean-field theory (MFT), effective-field theory (EFT) that incorporates some of the spin–spin correlations, and three-dimensional kinetic Monte Carlo simulations with Glauber dynamics, we characterise the transitions among disordered, time-dependent swap, and droplet-induced swap phases.
-Our key findings are (i) we identify a nonequilibrium tricritical point (Bautin point) that separates continuous Hopf-type onsets of collective oscillations from discontinuous saddle-node-of-limit-cycle (SNLC) transitions; (ii) in the regime of discontinuous transitions, the threshold nonreciprocity strength needed to maintain the swap phase increases monotonically with the strength of the random field; and (iii) we discover a novel droplet-induced swap regime at high random field strengths and subcritical nonreciprocity, where the system dynamically cycles through eight distinct metastable states.
-These results are supported by finite-size scaling and Binder cumulant analysis.
+In this work, we introduce the random-field nonreciprocal Ising model, which combines bimodal random fields (diffusive) with antisymmetric inter-species coupling.
+Using mean-field theory (MFT), effective-field theory (EFT) that incorporates the self-spin correlations, and three-dimensional kinetic Monte Carlo simulations, we characterise the transitions among disordered, time-dependent swap, and droplet-induced swap phases.
+Our key findings are (i) identifying a nonequilibrium tricritical point (Bautin point) that separates continuous Hopf-type onsets of collective oscillations from discontinuous saddle-node-of-limit-cycle (SNLC) transitions; (ii) a monotonic increase in the nonreciprocity threshold with random field strength in the discontinuous regime; and (iii) identifying a new droplet-induced swap phase cycling through eight metastable states at high random field and subcritical nonreciprocity.
+These results are supported by finite-size scaling, probability distribution of the order parameter, and Binder cumulant analysis.

-{\it Model}: We consider a two-species fully antisymmetric nonreciprocal Ising model as in \cite{avni2025nonreciprocal} with an additional bimodal random field.
-The selfish energy of the spin $\sigma_i^\alpha$ is

-where $J, K_{AB}=-K_{BA}=K$ are positive and $j_{nn}$ represents the nearest neighbour of $i$.
-The antisymmetry in $K_{\alpha\beta}$ produces an explicitly nonreciprocal interaction in which A influences B differently than B influences A. $h_i$ is the site-dependent random field drawn from a bimodal distribution